Regular exercise and a healthy diet are very important for body weight management. But hormones play a key role in shrinking fat cells.

 A good diet combined with regular exercise is one of the most effective ways to boost fat-burning hormones.
 For me, weightlifting is best for keeping testosterone levels in check.

 Extreme sports boost adrenaline.
-These can help you reach your weight loss goals without doing restrictive diets.
+Practicing such sports can help you reach your weight loss goals without being obsessed with counting calories and going on restrictive diets.

 Not getting enough sleep leads to insulin resistance, so try to get your 8 hours.
 It will also help with the growth hormone, which is also released during deep sleep.